 Winifred Tobin is the Communications Director for Community Health at Massachusetts General Hospital.
 In that role, she balances high level strategic thinking with the identification and implementation of actionable steps to achieve the organization’s communications goals.
 An accomplished writer, editor and content developer, Winnie is responsible for driving external and internal communications across a wide variety of platforms and channels, including digital and print, media outreach, websites and social media.
 She is passionate about community engagement and empowerment in pursuit of safer, equitable healthcare and is driven by the desire to serve those who are marginalized and underrepresented.
 This spark was ignited during her years at a nationally recognized patient-driven non-profit organization dedicated to providing a stronger voice for patients and their families.
 Winnie has presented as conferences and workshops and participated on a number of statewide task forces.
 She received a BSBA from Suffolk University.

-Grace Lovell is the Administrative Assistant for The Kraft Center for Community Health, as well as a Clinical Research Coordinator with the First 1,000 Days Program in the Division of General Academic Pediatrics at Massachusetts General Hospital for Children.
-Grace is a graduate of the University of California, Berkeley where she received her BA in Public Health.
-While a student at Cal, Grace had the opportunity to intern at a social work non-profit in Khayelitsha, South Africa, as well as with FP2020 at the United Nations Foundation in Washington D.C.
-These experiences helped shape her passion for health equity, both in the United States and globally.
+Rachel Cournoyer is the Administrative Assistant for The Kraft Center for Community Health, as well as a Clinical Research Coordinator in the Division of General Academic Pediatrics at Massachusetts General Hospital for Children.
+Rachel is a graduate of the College of the Holy Cross where she received her BA in Biology.
+She hopes to attend medical school in the future and is passionate about promoting health equity for underserved populations, especially regarding the prevention and management of chronic disease.